azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 ciphersuites described in this document.

 ## (Perfect) Forward Secrecy
-With the exception of two Pre-Shared-Key (PSK) ciphersuites, defined in {{psksuites}}, this document deals exclusively with ciphersuites that are inherently forward-secret.
+With the exception of two Pre-Shared-Key (PSK) ciphersuites intended for use in constrained environments and embedded devices (IoT), defined in {{psksuites}}, this document deals exclusively with ciphersuites that are inherently forward-secret.
-These nonephemeral ciphersuites have been added to accomodate embedded/IoT applications.

 ## Static RSA Key-transport
 No ciphersuite is defined in this document that makes use of RSA as Key-Transport.